Dhanushree-cn/Plant-Leaf-Disease-prediction/README.md

 # Plant Leaf Disease Prediction using Machine Learning
-Check out the site here:Deployed App
+Check out the site here: Deployed App
 # About:
 In this project, I will discuss how to create a convolutional neural network which will predict whether a plant is suffering from a disease or not.
 Different layers and other hyperparameters are used for building, training, validating and testing CNN classification model.